jccuevas/cpp-docs.es-es/docs/mfc/reference/colecontrol-class.md

 ### <a name="return-value"></a>Valor devuelto

-1 si el control tiene un borde normal; 0 si el control no tiene ningún borde.
+1 si el control tiene un borde normal; 0 si el control no tiene borde.

 ##  <a name="getcapture"></a>  COleControl::GetCapture